 Dmitrius bowed to the Lady and the to her men.
 The Chamberlain acknowledged his bow with a slight nod of his head; the Marshall’s bow was deeper and more respectful.
 Aliénor responded to Dmitrius with a shallow curtsy.

 To the surprise of all, the Bactrian knight turned his back to the Chamberlain, beside whom he now stood, and addressed the assembled crowd in Frankish.
 The crowd, despite the vigilance of the Lady’s Home Guard, had pushed onto the lawn, so many were within arms length of him and reached out to touch him, as if he were a saint.
-He said in a loud voice, “My name is Dmitrius Eucratides of House Euthydemus.
-[I am also called Aniketos.]
+He said in a loud voice, “My name is Dmitrius Eucratides of House Euthydemus [also called Aniketos].
 I am a great hero.”
 The Chamberlain scoffed quietly to himself as the Bactrian spoke these grand words, but the crowd murmured with excited awe.
 The Marshall stepped forward to hear better.

 Dmitrius walked along the edge of the crowd, graceful and lithe despite his armor.
 As he strode, he removed two trophies from his belt, which he displayed to the crowd, and then presented to Aliénor with a flourish.
 Though the spring afternoon was clear and fair, and the air clean and warm there was a force that surrounded the knight, an evil hum that beat the air around his trophies.

 Aliénor was deafened by a blast of silent noise.
 The Marshall, who stood to her left, caught her as she swooned.
 The harsh grip of his thick right hand sent a jolt of pain up her arm and brought her back to her senses.
 He eyed her quizzically, uncertain what had just happened.
 “Thank you” she whispered breathlessly.
 She collected herself and anxiously surveyed the scene.
 No one else had noticed her stumble – all eyes were fixed on the Bactrian hero, who had removed a desiccated head from the filthy leather bag attached to his waist.
 It was still wearing a diamond-studded iron crown, which sparkled like the River Ithil in the bright afternoon light.
-There was one giant blue sapphire above the brow, a tribute to the Sky God, above which was placed a thin gold crescent.
+There was one giant blue sapphire above the brow (a tribute to the Sky God) on which was mounted a thin gold crescent.

 A craven force reached out to her and implored.
 Take me.
 Kill the Bactrian hero and take me.
 Do you see me?
 I am hanging from his neck.
 Take me.
-I will give you whatever you desire!
-I know you have desires.
+I will give you what you desire!
 I know exactly what you want.